Team973/greybots-signin/README.md

 ### Modules

 Try to separate your code into different modules.
-An example of this is in `src/js/util.js` where there are utility functions for time, date, and etc. Make sure to use `exports`.
+An example of this is in `src/js/util.js` where there are utility functions for time, date, and etc. Make sure to use `export`s.

 ### Linting